ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 * Provide the paths to the previously saved model and logs using `config["resume_training"]["save_dir"]` and `config["resume_training"]["log_dir"]`, respectively.

-When resuming, the first (new) iteration requires loading the trained model and the training dataset from all previously completed rounds of an earlier experiment.
-This is necessary to:

-* Compute the proposal prior distribution for the next (first new) round.
-* If `append_simulations` is set to True, simulations from all previous rounds are reused at every round.
+When resuming, the first (new) iteration requires loading the trained model and the training datasets from all previously completed rounds of an earlier experiment.
+This is necessary to compute the proposal prior distribution for the next (first new) round.
+Note that if `append_simulations` is set to true, simulations from all previous rounds are reused at every round.
 Therefore, when resuming, we need to load the training datasets from all previously completed rounds.

 An example of the configuration file would look as follows: